Menstrual Hygiene Management Among Adolescent Girls in Kenya

 • Advocacy and policy7

-A comparison of Kenya’s menstrual trends and MHM with other countries also provides insight on the scope of Kenya’s problem.
-In Kenya “menarche and start of puberty [are] delayed by approximately 1.5-2 years compared to a US reference population,”12 likely due to low Body Mass Indexes caused by extrinsic factors such as poor living conditions.13 In the United States and higher income European countries, in 2017 “73 to 92% of menstruating women [used] disposable menstrual management products.”14 This number does not include those who use reusable products, meaning that the percentage of women who use any menstrual management products is likely even larger.
+A comparison of Kenya’s menstrual trends and MHM with other countries also provides insight into the scope of Kenya’s problem.
+In Kenya “menarche and [the] start of puberty [are] delayed by approximately 1.5–2 years compared to a US reference population,”12 likely due to low Body Mass Indexes caused by extrinsic factors such as poor living conditions.13 In the United States and higher income European countries, in 2017 “73 to 92% of menstruating women [used] disposable menstrual management products.”14 This number does not include those who use reusable products, meaning that the percentage of women who use any menstrual management products is likely even larger.
 In comparison, according to one 2016 study, only 46.1% of women in Kenya report having the feminine hygiene materials they need to manage menstruation.15 In contrast to other eastern and southern African countries, however, Kenya’s MHM is relatively strong.
-For example, PMA2020 estimates that the prevalence of sanitary pad use in Kenya is 87%, whereas it is only 65% in Uganda and 45% in Ethiopia.16 Note that the percentage of women that reported using pads (87%) is much higher than the percentage of women that reported having all materials they needed (46.1%), which is likely because the fact that a woman sometimes uses a pad does not mean she feels that she has all the materials she needs to manage her menstration.
+For example, PMA2020 estimates that the prevalence of sanitary pad use in Kenya is 87%, whereas it is only 65% in Uganda and 45% in Ethiopia.16 Note that the percentage of women that reported using pads (87%) is much higher than the percentage of women that reported having all materials they needed (46.1%), which is likely because the fact that a woman sometimes uses a pad does not mean she feels that she has all the materials she needs to manage her menstruation.

 Unfortunately, the research on MHM in Kenya is limited due to difficulties quantifying MHM and discrepancies between regions.
 For example, research on the average income in Kenya is often contradictory.
 While several individuals have researched the average daily income of Kenyans, the numbers often vary by as much as 200%.17 Additionally, many of the causes and consequences of poor MHM such as culture and mental health are difficult to quantify, largely because of their subjectivity.
 Studies have been conducted to address this limitation, but quantifying how a community feels about periods or the anxiety a girl feels through surveys is not a perfect measure.18